Skip to content

 There is a naming detail that can confuse people:

-• the branding and package name still refer to Oh My OpenCode
+• the branding people search for is usually Oh My OpenCode

 3. Install the harness with the official installer